 By charging the battery at 120 watts as you go, the range improves markedly for low power operation and also for intermittent high power operation.

 For intermittent high power operation, the range can also be extended.
 Consider the case of a Torqeedo 1003 used on a racing yacht.
-Say it requires running at full speed for 25 minutes to get to the start line on time, this would use up about 420 wathrs, or about 80% of the battery capacity.
+Say it requires running at full speed for 30 minutes to get to the start line on time, this would use up about 500 wathrs, or over 50% of the battery capacity.
 Then while racing for three hours the battery is being charged at 120 watts, this would recover 360 watthrs, or most the energy used.
 Or if we look at it another way, say the battery is on charge from the moment the boat leaves the dock till when it returns, 4 hour later, it will have received 480 watthrs of power.
-This is about equivalent to having a second battery.

 With any of these ideas that rely on taking power from a separate house battery its important to make sure the house battery is of sufficient capacity to provide the energy needed.
 Such a battery may be topped up from solar panels.